 22. Write your name in hieroglyphics

-Many first-graders can associate the ancient Egyptians with pyramids, mummies, and even hieroglyphics.
+Many first graders can associate the ancient Egyptians with pyramids, mummies, and even hieroglyphics.
 Hieroglyphics were pictures used as a form of writing, representing words, ideas, and even sounds.
-Students can work with hieroglyph sounds in Wixie using the Hieroglyphics Alphabet library.
+Students can work with hieroglyph sounds in Wixie using the Hieroglyphics Alphabet library. (template)

 Search for "cartouche" (the Egyptian symbol that went around hieroglyphs to show they represented a name) at your Wixie home page to find and open an activity that asks students to write their name with these symbols.
 When they select the Image button in Wixie, the Stickers library opens directly to the hieroglyphic alphabet.